 In addition to the fees paid pursuant to the Services Agreement, we incurred allocated expenses, including executive compensation, insurance and internal audit fees with DCP Midstream, LLC of \$2 million, \$2 million and \$1 million for the years ended December 31, 2014, 2013 and 2012, respectively.
 The Lucerne 1 plant incurred \$1 million in general and administrative expenses directly from DCP Midstream, LLC for the years ended December 31, 2013 and 2012.
-The Eagle Ford system incurred \$4 million, \$14 million and \$27 million in general and administrative expenses directly from DCP Midstream, 2012, respectively, before the reallocation of the Eagle Ford system to the Services Agreement on March 31, 2014.
+The Eagle Ford system incurred \$4 million, \$14 million and \$27 million in general and administrative expenses directly from DCP Midstream, LLC for the years ended December 31, 2014, 2013 and 2012, respectively, before the reallocation of the Eagle Ford system to the Services Agreement on March 31, 2014.
 For the year ended December 31, 2012, Southeast Texas incurred \$3 million in general and administrative expenses directly from DCP Midstream, LLC, before the addition of Southeast Texas to the Omnibus Agreement in March 2012.